jmnakano-swt/GE-4120-ELECTIVE/Activity 1: Presentation Design Principles/README.md

 The second principle I applied was **Repetition**.

-I maintained consistency by reusing the same font style and color scheme throughout the poster.
+I maintained consistency by reusing the same font style and **brown-and-white color scheme** throughout the poster.

-The monochrome black-and-white palette and consistent typography make the different elements feel connected rather than appearing as separate or unrelated parts.
+The consistent use of brown and white and the uniform typography make the different elements feel connected rather than appearing as separate or unrelated parts.

+The brown color also works well with the coffee theme because it creates a warm and inviting visual impression.

 Repetition creates consistency and helps the audience **learn to read the design quickly**.